gunnarvoet/watchmagic/README.rst

 watchmagic
 ==========

-Adds `%%watch` magic to jupyter notebooks that watches a given directory for file changes.
+Adds `%%watch` magic to IPython.
+When added to a cell, it watches a given directory for file changes.
 Once a file is changed, the cell is re-evaluated.